-IGNOU DNHE Admission 2023: The deadline to apply for the IGNOU DNHE course for the Jan session 2023 is 31 January 2023.
+IGNOU DNHE Admission 2023: IGNOU DNHE course admission has commenced for the July session 2023.
+Applicants can apply before the last date 30 June 2023 at the official portal of the university @ignou.c.in.
 Indira Gandhi National Open University has a program called DNHE (Diploma in Nutrition and Health Education) for students who want to know more about nutrition and health or want to work in the food and drink industry ( private or Government sector).

 IGNOU DNHE Programme gives you in-depth theoretical and practical knowledge related to the vital task of nutrition and health education.
 Anyone who has completed his 10+2 or its equivalent or BPP from IGNOU is eligible for the program.
 The course duration is one year, but you could take up to three years depending on your convenience.
 You can study this program in English and Hindi language.